 - Quizzes (averaged as one-unit test)

 - Unit tests (primarily multiple choice questions)

 - Nursing Process Paper

-- Simulation laboratory graded assignments

 - Comprehensive final exam

 For any student who receives a grade of less than 80%, it is recommended that you attend a tutoring session in the Nursing Department's Tutoring and Advising Center.
 Any student who receives a grade of less than 75% should make an individual appointment with the lead instructor to discuss their personal improvement plan.